 Note: This Window contains a set of transport controls for each machine installed and enabled with the Internal Transport (Pyramix) at the top.
-At the bottom of the panel there are controls which affect hardware Remote Controllers.
+Below the machines are displays for LTC and VT (and VITC when applicable) TimeCode Sources and at the bottom of the panel there are controls which affect hardware Remote Controllers.
+Clicking on the black name bar toggles the individual area between collapsed and full.
+For example, dvcam is collapsed in the above illustration.

 Important!
-For details of machine installation and settings.
-Please see: Machine on page 346

-Internal / External Machine panels - Common Features
+For details of machine installation and settings Please see: Machine on page 554 and for details of these Transport Controls Please see: Internal / External Machine panels - Features on page 393